 - 4. An employee who has already been assigned to any slow rotation post cannot invoke his or her years of service over any other applicant who has not been yet assigned to any slow rotation post.
 He or she may only be assigned to the post if he or she is the only applicant. - 5.
-Normally, slow rotation post assignments will be for a twenty-four (24) month period.

-- 6. In individual exceptional cases, the Warden and Local President may agree, in writing, that a slow rotation post may be awarded to an employee without being posted and without taking into account his or her years of service. - 7.
+Normally, slow rotation post assignments will be for a twenty-four (24) month period. - 6.
+In individual exceptional cases, the Warden and Local President may agree, in writing, that a slow rotation post may be awarded to an employee without being posted and without taking into account his or her years of service. - 7.
 The above protocols with respect to slow rotation posts shall apply to management approved "construction" activity posts except that such post assignments may be for the duration of the construction activity (i.e. more than 2 years).

-II-C - DEPLOYMENT AT THE EMPLOYEE'S REQUEST
+II-C- DEPLOYMENT AT THE EMPLOYEE'S REQUEST

 - An employee who wishes to be deployed to a position at another institution for which he or she meets all the position requirements shall make a request for deployment within the CSC CS Deployment System in accordance with the HR Bulletin on CX Deployment and the system shall provide notice to his or her Warden and potential receiving Warden(s) based on the locations requested. - 2.
-This deployment request is granted to the employee as soon as a position is available in the requested institution provided that the employee meets all the requirements of the position and has normally: - a) completed more than 24 continuous months of service in their initial CTP assignment; and - b) not been deployed to an institution under this protocol in the preceding 24-month period.
+This deployment request is granted by letter of offer to the employee as soon as a position is available in the requested institution provided that the employee meets all the requirements of the position and has normally: - a) completed at least 36 continuous months of service in their initial CTP assignment.
+This provision comes into effect for any recruit accepted into the CTP after the signing date of the Global Agreement.
+Any employee or recruit hired or engaged in the CTP process prior to the signature date of this Global Agreement falls under the Global Agreement in effect prior to the signature;